HyunjoonCho/designpattern/memento/README.md

 - wide and narrow refer to Authority i.e. how much operation you can make on Memento
 - how many Mementos will you store? how long will you keep them in memory?
 - Caretaker determines when to save and when to restore
+- why constant, not variable? keep value the same and it does help in the same context - maintenance and reusability